jkkummerfeld/slate/README.md

 The input file should be plain text, organised however you like.
 Prepare the data with your favourite sentence splitting and/or tokenisation software (e.g., [SpaCy](https://spacy.io)).
+If you use Python 3 then unicode should be supported, but the code has not been tested extensively with non-English text (please share any issues!).

 When you start the tool it displays a set of core commands by default.
 These are also specified below, along with additional commands.